 Support Groups- Music is so deeply connected to our emotions and bonds with others in our lives.
 Music therapy support groups provide further comfort and healing by using music in the process.
 Participants express themselves and connect with each other through experiences such as songwriting, singing, creative arts to music, analyzing song lyrics, and music making interventions such as group drumming.

 Music & Wellness Workshops- Classes designed to engage the participant in various musical interventions to promote health and well-being in their daily lives.
 Workshops can be a short one time experience or several weeks of in-depth classes.

-We understand that it is not always possible, or desirable, to leave one’s residence for therapy.
-We proudly provide in-home services to the greater Springfield area, though session price is subject to change if outside of Springfield city limits.
+We understand that it is not always possible, or desirable, to leave one’s residence/facility for therapy.
+We proudly provide in-home services to the greater Springfield area and travel to facilities, though session price is subject to change if outside of Springfield city limits.